Likhith-169/Ecosmart-system/forestfire/README.md

 ```

 ### 3. Open the Web Interface
-- Open `web/index.html` in your web browser
+- Open `web/index.html` in your web browser or open `index.html` and click run on the top of the code editor (note don't run using live server)
 - OR navigate to `http://127.0.0.1:8000` if using the development server

 ## 🏗️ System Architecture